exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 ```

 An enum.Enum introduces an import and the use of a class, but with the
-advantage of being unambiguous, immutable, inherently ordered, and is arguably
+advantage of being unambiguous, immutable, inherently ordered, and arguably
 the easiest of all of the above to read and maintain.
 However it does have
 the disadvantage of having the largest memory overhead of everything above,
 and is only available in Python 3.4 and newer.